JulianDavis/GhidraMCP/docs/Refactoring-Status.md

    - ~~Update any references to use the new canonical implementation~~

 4. **Align Component Locations with Reference Architecture** (HIGH PRIORITY)
-   - Move all utility classes to their designated locations
+   - ✅ Moved all utility classes to their designated locations
    - Ensure session management follows reference architecture
    - Normalize package structure to match reference hierarchy